ajitkumarkp/OpenVino/gaze__mouse_control/README.md

 * Face Detection
 * Head Pose Estimation
 * Facial Landmarks Detection.

-The Pipeline
+##The Pipeline
 The data frames flow from the input source (video or camera), and then inference of the frames happens through different models and finally the output which represents the direction of the gaze is fed to the mouse controller.
 The flow of data will look like this:

 ![image](https://user-images.githubusercontent.com/16221610/121136887-fca6da00-c7ea-11eb-9dcb-ce568a0acc99.png)

-Project Set Up and Installation
+##Project Set Up and Installation

-System info:
+###System info:
 - MS Windows 10 Enterprise version Build 18363
 - Intel Core i7-8665U

-Project directory structure:
+###Project directory structure:

 1. The project “gaze_mouse_control” directory structure is as follows:

-- “bin” directory has the input demo video, output videos, and the stats files:
+- “bin” directory has the input demo video, output videos, and the stats files

-- “intel” directory has all the model files:
+- “intel” directory has all the model files

 Note:
-These models were downloaded using the model_downloader application on Linux and then copied over to Windows.
+Models were downloaded using the model_downloader application on Linux and then copied over to Windows.
 Example cmd line on linux:
 python3 /opt/intel/openvino_2021/deployment_tools/open_model_zoo/tools/downloader/downloader.py --name face-detection-0202

 - “src” directory has all the source files:
 The main.py file contains the main logic of the appicaltion.
 There are separate files for each of the models (with the model’s name) that contains the code for abstracting the class and methods are each model eg: load_model(), predict() etc.
 Note:
 - input_feeder.py is unused.
 - main.py.lprof is the output of lineprofiler that can be ignored.

-Installation steps:
+###Installation steps:

 1. Download and install Anaconda on Windows 10- https://www.anaconda.com/products/individual.
 2. Open Anaconda command prompt and type the following to create and activate the virtual conda environment:
 > cd gaze_mouse_control
 > conda env create -f openvino_env.yml
 > conda activate openvino_env

-Running the application:
+###Running the application:
 1. For help with Running the application:
 >cd src
 >python main.py --help

-Output:
-usage: main.py [-h] [--device DEVICE] [--video_source VIDEO_SOURCE]
-               [--output_path OUTPUT_PATH] [--precision PRECISION]
-               [--show_output SHOW_OUTPUT]

-optional arguments:
-  -h, --help            show this help message and exit --device DEVICE       Select the inference device (eg: CPU, GPU,
-                        MULTI:CPU,GPU) for all 4 models.
-Default is CPU.
-  --video_source VIDEO_SOURCE
-                        Path to the video source.
-For camera source use "CAM".
-                        Default is video file at "../bin/demo.mp4".
-  --output_path OUTPUT_PATH
-                        Set the path to store the output video and stats file.
-                        Default is "../bin/".
-  --precision PRECISION
-                        Select the Precision (eg: FP32, FP16, FP16-INT8) of
-                        the inference models.
-Default is FP32.
-  --show_output SHOW_OUTPUT
-                        Set '1' to show the annotations on the output.
-By default annotations are disbaled.

 2. Run the application in default mode:
 >cd src